Pevicsanch/sql-queries-exercies/README.md

-# sql-queries-exercies
+# SQL queries exercies:

-examples of some SQL queries I have worked with
+Here are several SQL queries I have been working with